-

 In music therapy, students from Ms. Melissa's Room (Room 23) performed in their very own drum circle to the music of Babatunde Olatunji, a Nigerian drummer, educator, social activist, and recording artist.
 Students learned about many different African instruments and incorporated these instruments into their drum circle.
 In celebration of Black History month, all students at Village School have had the opportunity to engage in learning several African songs, learned about what specific country they originated from, what language they are in, and the social impact each song has had on the specific African and African American culture.

-Posted 1 day, 2 hours ago
+Posted 1 month, 6 days ago

 Celebrating Black History Month through creativity!
 Our students have been exploring Black history and culture through various art projects.
 Learning about black history is important as honors achievements and contributions, recognizes challenges, and inspires a better future.